newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/mortuary-practitioner.md

 * Details of any professional license denial, revocation, suspension, or surrender, if applicable
 * Applicable fees paid

-Official transcripts can be mailed to:
+Official transcripts can be emailed to [mortuaryscience@dca.njoag.gov](mailto:mortuaryscience@dca.njoag.gov), or mailed to:

+\
 State Board of Mortuary Science of New Jersey

-PO Box 45009
+P.O.
+Box 45009

 Newark, NJ 07101